jdmaresco/jdmaresco.github.io/_posts/2015-09-20-project-reporting-slack-google-sheets.md

 ---
 layout: post
-title:  "Use Slack and Google Sheets to automate project reporting"
+title:  "Use Slack, Google Apps Script, and Google Sheets to automate your stand-ups"
 date:   2015-09-20 21:00:00
 categories: tutorials
 comments: true